About your career as an FCA examiner

 Adaptability, teamwork, and superior communication skills are essential for success.
 You must be flexible enough to adapt to changing work locations and conditions.
 As the financial and agricultural lending industries change, you also must be able to adapt to the changing environment.

-For some positions, however, we seek experienced examiners—those who have five to 15 years of experience in a bank, the financial services industry, or a regulatory agency.
+For some positions, however, we seek experienced examiners — those who have 5 to 15 years of experience in a bank, the financial services industry, or a regulatory agency.
 FCA often hires individuals with specialized expertise in an area such as asset management, capital markets, accounting, or credit.

 Every examiner who completes the Examiner Commissioning Program will have taken formal training courses covering such subjects as credit analysis, financial management, computerized examination tools, effective writing, and effective presentations.